chrsthur/WildWest2048/README.md

 ## Installation and Usage Guide
 ### Downloading "2048: Wild West Edition" Game Files
-To download go to the GitHub repository for the [2048: Wild West Edition](...) and click on the green "Clone or Download" button on the top right.
+To download go to the GitHub repository for the [2048: Wild West Edition](https://github.com/chrsthur/WildWest2048) and click on the green "Clone or Download" button on the top right.
 Then click "Download ZIP" right below the green button.
 Unzip the zip file once it finished downloading.
-An alternative is to clone the repository through a terminal (for example, Git bash) and do "git clone ...".
+An alternative is to clone the repository through a terminal (for example, Git bash) and do "git clone https://github.com/chrsthur/WildWest2048".
 The repository would hold the source, simulation, and constraint files for the game.

 ### Installing Pre-requisites
 To run the game, you need to have Vivado 2020.2.
 If you do not have the latest version yet, please update it by downloading the newest version from the [Xilinx website](https://www.xilinx.com/support/download.html).
 The game is also designed to be used on the Nexys A7 FPGA board as well so you would not be able to use a different FPGA board model to run the game.

 ### Installing and Running the Game
 1. Run Vivado 2020.2
-2. Import the modules (in the ... folder) into the project srcs/sources folder
+2. Import the modules (in the Sources folder) into the project srcs/sources folder
 3. Import the constraint file to the project
 4. Run the RTL analysis process for the project
 5. Run the synthesis process for the project